-Today I’ll reveal three types of traps that sometimes are included in the Affiliate Terms and seriously jeopardize your commissions.
+Today I’ll reveal four types of traps that sometimes are included in the Affiliate Terms and seriously jeopardize your commissions.

 The most unpleasant consequence of some of these traps is that if you don’t read and understand the Terms, then you’ll not be able to detect the trap and you’ll keep promoting such a program.

 The reasons why such traps are included in the Terms are various.
 Lack of knowledge, greediness, etc. The reasons aren’t important though.

 If you’re not familiar with the term cookie, that’s a small piece of data sent from the website you promote and stored on the visitor’s computer.

 Based on that cookie, the affiliate program software detects the affiliate who referred a certain sale.

 If the cookie has expired during the period that passes between the moment the prospect clicks your link and the moment the prospect performs the action you were supposed to be paid for (signup, sale), then you get no commission.
 Even if it’s you the one who referred that customer.

 The worst case I have seen in over 15 years of affiliate marketing comes surprisingly from an email marketing service that is quite popular: Mad Mimi.

 Quoting from the Terms of Mad Mimi affiliate program (closed on 30 May 2016):

 For a Product sale to be eligible to earn a referral fee, the customer must click through from a Special Link from your site, email, or other communications to the Mad Mimi Site and sign up for the product during that session.